bjorniuppsala/iar-zephyr-fixes/doc/develop/toolchains/iar_arm_toolchain.rst

 #.
 Download and install a release of  `IAR Arm Toolchain`_ (EWARM/CXARM) on your host.

 .. note::
-   Right now, a Development version of the IAR build tools for Arm is required to work with Zephyr.
+   As of now, a Development version of the IAR build tools for Arm is required to work with Zephyr.
    It is distributed to selected partners and customers for evaluation.
-If you are interested in being part of this program, please send a request to our FAE team at fae.emea@iar.com.
+If you are interested in being part of this program, please send a request to the IAR FAE team at fae.emea@iar.com.

 #.
 Make sure you have :ref:`Zephyr SDK <toolchain_zephyr_sdk>` installed on your host.